pehringer/spud/v2/README.md

 # Spud -> Simple Processor Unit Design.

-A very processor that resembles modern designs.
+A very simple processor that resembles modern designs.
 That is easy to use and understand in its entirety.
  - Von Neumann architecture.
  - Word addressable memory.
- - Memory mapped peripherals.
  - Accumulator based machine.

 --------